Kintyre/ksconf/docs/source/cmd_combine.rst

 This feature is now available in ksconf 0.8.0 and later using the ``--include`` and ``--exclude`` CLI options, which should behave as just as you'd expected.

-..  note:: A more detailed explination
+..  note:: A more detailed explanation

     The ``--include`` and ``--exclude`` arguments are processed in the order given.
     These filters are applied to all layer names.
     The last match wins.

     If ``--include`` is first, then by default all layers, except for the ones explicitly included, will be excluded.
-    Conversly, if ``--exclude`` is first, then all layers will be included except for the ones explicily included.
+    Conversely, if ``--exclude`` is first, then all layers will be included except for the ones explicitly included.
-    If *no* filters are given then all layers will be processsed.
+    If *no* filters are given then all layers will be processed.

 Here's an example, truncated for brevity, to further demonstrate how this can be used practically: